Lullabot/information-security-policy/access/password_managers.md

 # Password Managers

 ### Policy
-The use of the a password manager is strongly recommended.
+The use of a password manager is strongly encouraged.

 ### Scope
 This policy applies to all Lullabot employees and contractors.